The Human Truth Foundation

 q=199.

 India is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
-India does better than average when it comes to its success in fighting anti-semitic prejudice21, commentary in Human Rights Watch reports22, speed of uptake of HR treaties23 and in freethought24.
-It's astounding that in a country of its size, just 1% of the population holds 21.3% of the country's entire income25.
-But those in power aren't malevolently rich and powerful; Supreme court rulings in 2017 strengthened fundamental human rights in general, for women in particular, and increased the accountability of security forces; it also accepted the right to privacy and improved India's stance on free speech and the rule of law.26 Also in 2017, the court outlawed "triple talaq" which allowed Muslim men to unilaterally divorce their wives with no warning26.
-India does not succeed in everything, however.
-India does worse than average in supporting personal, civil & economic freedoms27, opposing gender inequality28, LGBT equality29, supporting press freedom30 and in its nominal commitment to Human Rights31.
-And finally, it falls into the worst 20 in terms of the rate of gender bias (from 7 indicators)32.
-The constitution gives some protections for freedom of religion but some states and some laws create restrictions that create unfair legal prejudices towards, or against, certain religious groups33,34 and Hindu extremism has become 'an impediment to the exercise and enjoyment of internationally recognized human rights'35.
-Abuses committed by security forces persisted including allegations of torture, extrajudicial killings, notably in the states of Uttar Pradesh, Haryana, Chhattisgarh, and Jammu and Kashmir26.
+India does better than average in its success in fighting anti-semitic prejudice20, commentary in Human Rights Watch reports21, its average Freedom in the World rating and in freethought22.
+But, things could still be better.
+India does worse than average in terms of supporting personal, civil & economic freedoms23, opposing gender inequality24, eliminating modern slavery25, LGBT equality26, supporting press freedom27 and in its nominal commitment to Human Rights28.
+And finally, it sits amongst the bottom 20 for the rate of gender bias (from 7 indicators)29.
+The constitution gives some protections for freedom of religion but some states and some laws create restrictions that create unfair legal prejudices towards, or against, certain religious groups30,31 and Hindu extremism has become 'an impediment to the exercise and enjoyment of internationally recognized human rights'32.
+Abuses committed by security forces persisted including allegations of torture, extrajudicial killings, notably in the states of Uttar Pradesh, Haryana, Chhattisgarh, and Jammu and Kashmir33.

 For tables, charts and commentary, see: